Resolver Decoder

 following two subsystems only.

-Similarly, whenever a switch does not bypass the signals, it terminates them as shown below to ensure minimal and optimized code generation.
+Similarly, whenever a switch does not bypass the signals, it terminates them as shown in the diagram to ensure minimal and optimized code generation.

-When using either sinusoidal or square pulse excitation, the block generates the demodulated sine and cosine waveforms (sine and cosine of resolver electrical position).
-From these waveforms, the block computes the motor mechanical speed using the algorithm shown below.
+When using either sinusoidal or square-pulse excitation, the block generates the demodulated sine and cosine waveforms (sine and cosine of resolver electrical position).
+From these waveforms, the block computes the motor mechanical speed using the algorithm described here.

-At first, it computes the difference between the two samples of these discrete time sampled signals and adds them:
+First, the block computes the difference between the two samples of these discrete time sampled signals and adds them.

 In the ideal scenario, when using continuous time signals: